alex-et2/alx-zero_day/0x03-git/README.md

-4. Collaboration: be up to date
+Code it and push it to github